broeser/sanitor/CONTRIBUTING.md

 Please use a pull request for contributing.
 You may also open an issue to discuss the changes.

+## Development setup

+Make sure you have PHPUnit installed, preferably in the „Current Stable Version“.

 ## Guidelines

 Don't feel intimidated by these guidelines.
 Chances are that your patch will